-Although marijuana remains a controlled dangerous substance under the Controlled Substances Act of 1970, 35 states – plus Washington, D.C. – have legalized marijuana use for recreational and/or medical purposes.
-Of these, 12 states (and Washington, D.C.) have also legalized recreational marijuana use: Alaska, Arizona, California, Colorado, Illinois, Maine, Massachusetts, Michigan, Montana, New Jersey, New York, Nevada, Oregon, Vermont, and Washington.
+Although marijuana remains a controlled substance, 35 states and Washington, D.C., have legalized its use for medical purposes.
+Of these 35 states, 15 (including Washington, D.C.) have also made recreational marijuana use legal: Alaska, Arizona, California, Colorado, Illinois, Maine, Massachusetts, Michigan, Montana, New Jersey, New York, Nevada, Oregon, Vermont, and Washington.

 The map below shows the statewide legalization status of marijuana as of October 2021.